This page guides you through Git setup and contribution process.

 - A corresponding JIRA issue is created and has a clear problem description.

-- You have unit tests for it, whenever applicable.
+- You have unit tests for everything you are about to commit.

-For information on creating pull requests, see GitHub PR docs.
+For information about creating pull requests, please check GitHub PR docs.

 Pull requests are made to